gabriel-guelfi/sdao/README.md

 ## That's all folks! ##
 I hope you enjoy this tool and I wish it can help you!
 Feel free to ask any questions.

-If you're a senior developer, full of critiques, like myself: I know that there's lots of things that can be added and improved on this and the source is lacking commentaries, but I had only 4 days to work on this tool, so take it easy, for now, it's a puppy! xD
+If you're a senior developer, full of critiques, like myself: I know that there's lots of things that can be added and improved on this and the source is lacking commentaries, but I had only a few days to work on this tool, so take it easy, for now, it's just a child! xD

 By the way, it's open source, so if you're feeling creative, put your code where your mouth is and help me build this up!